 Just because your friend is being tricky, it doesn’t mean you have to be too.
 You can do all of these things, respect yourself and still be a kind person.
 I think kindness goes a long way.
 What you give out is what you get back so you can spread kindness wherever you go.
 Tricky people, I think need it the most.

-At my creative coaching workshops, we have fun exploring who we are and what matters to us.
-We role play setting boundaries and work out what is right for us.
+At the The Energy Pod, we have fun exploring who we are and what matters to us.
 This helps us feel better and more comfortable in our own skin.
 It also helps us to know that other children are going through the same things that we are.
 Nobody has to be alone.
 We can all learn together.